Explore this free Rotation Guide to see what Rotation Prep has to offer.

 The FACTT trial showed that a conservative fluid strategy decreased duration of mechanical ventilation, compared with a liberal strategy.

-Synchrony between the patient’s respiration and the ventilator improves oxygen by ensuring the right tidal volume (rather than the patient trying to exhale when the ventilator is delivering a breath) and prevents injury (e.g., panel E in the figure above depicting high transpulmonary pressure generated by the patient trying to inhale on top of the ventilator delivering a breath).
+Synchrony between the patient’s respiration and the ventilator improves oxygenation by ensuring the right tidal volume (rather than the patient trying to exhale when the ventilator is delivering a breath) and prevents injury (e.g., panel E in the figure above depicting high transpulmonary pressure generated by the patient trying to inhale on top of the ventilator delivering a breath).
 Synchrony can be enhanced with the use of neuromuscular blocking agents (NMBA).

 Patients typically lay supine in the intensive care unit (ICU); this position is associated with negative gravitational effects on the posterior lung regions, causing the heart to compress the left lung and more dependent atelectasis from interstitial edema.
 Placing patients in the prone position allows more lung regions to be functional and improves V/Q mismatch.
+(View a video of prone positioning in a patient with ARDS.)

 The PROSEVA trial showed that, compared with supine positioning, prone positioning within 36 hours of mechanical ventilation in patients with a P/F ratio <150 reduced 28-day (16.0% vs. 32.8%) and 90-day mortality.